 - Pacific (four-piece group) from London

-There is no reasonable explanation in the news archives as to why Sounds Familiar, last seen in the second Viewers Winners final of Series Three, would have returned for another appearance on the show.
+There is, however, no clear explanation in the news archives as to why Sounds Familiar (show 3.18), last seen as scheduled to appear on the second Viewers Winners final of series three, would have returned for another appearance on this show.
+I can only assume that they maybe didn’t actually appear on the Viewer’s Winners show but they returned early on in series four to fulfil their guaranteed additional appearance.

 Despite Lonnie Donegan accusing them of “dressing like workman’s labourers,” the show winners were the easy listening rock group Easy Street.
 The backbone of the group were former folk duo Ken Nicol and Peter Marsh and their normal trio was completed by Richard James Burgess and they were joined on the show by part-time member Pete Zorn.